Xapuu/programingStuff/libTalk-1 (1).md

 ## nrwl to the rescue

-First thing first we are not talking about actual narwhals, that swim in the oceans , but about the Nrwl extensions for Angular also known as [**Nx**][12] and why we should keep an eye on them .
+First thing first we are not talking about actual narwhals, that swim in the oceans, but about the Nrwl extensions for Angular also known as [**Nx**][12] and why we should keep an eye on them .

 !!!
 Note: We are talking about the benefits of integrating nx in the context of angular applications with above average of size codebase.